guildai/guild.ai/pages/index.md

     <h4>Compare and Analyze Runs</h4>
     <p>

-      With a detailed record of each run, you get invaluable information for debugging issues, improving your model, and selecting the best runs for deployment.
+      With a detailed record of each run, you can leverage invaluable information for debugging issues, improving your model, and selecting the best runs for deployment.